 There is a wide variety of reports streaming daily about the spread and reach of the COVID-19 virus and its effects on people all over the world.
 We are aware of these reports and are closely monitoring the situation in regards to measures that we can take.
 We want to assure you that, now and always, the health and safety of clients, volunteers, staff & stakeholders as the top priority.
-Effectively immediately, our offices will be closed to the general public for two weeks and we will provide updates as things unfold.
+Effectively immediately, our offices will be closed to the general public until further notice and we will provide updates as things unfold.
 Our staff will continue to work remotely as

 From left to right: Clive Johnson, President/CEO of B2Gold Corp., Russell Ball, CEO, and Director of Calibre Mining, Joshua, Little Brother from Big Brothers Mentoring Program, and John Seaberg, Senior VP and Chief Financial Officer of Calibre Mining Vancouver, BC – Golfers from across North America gathered at Shaughnessy Golf and Country Club on September 23rd for the B2Gold Big Brothers Golf Classic, which raised a record $510,000 to support important mentorship programs across the Lower Mainland.
 Fundraising efforts were lead by title sponsor B2Gold, who doubled their contribution from previous years to $100,000 this year.
 B2Gold’s generosity inspired Calibre